yoavram/Py4Eng/README.md

 ## Setup instructions

 - Install [Anaconda with Python 3](http://anaconda.com/download/)
-- [Download the workshop files](https://github.com/yoavram/Py4Eng/archive/master.zip) as a ZIP file.
+- Download the workshop files as a ZIP file by clicking the green "Code" button above and choosing "ZIP".
 - Unzip the ZIP; make note of the unzipped folder location.
 - Start the *Anaconda Prompt* terminal application (or on Mac/Linux just open a Terminal).
 - Run Jupyter from *Anaconda Prompt* after changing folder to the workshop folder (note that `jupyter` is with a `y`):